mhelromulo01/ProjectManagement/README.md

 4. In the same pan, stir-fry beef until cooked and tender.
 Transfer to a serving platter.
 Garnish with onion rings and serve.

-Filipino Chicken Curry Recipe
+7. Filipino Chicken Curry Recipe
-Chicken Curry

 This chicken curry recipe is made in Filipino style of cooking.
 This curry recipe is one of the filipino dish that we usually prepare in every birthdays and parties when we were still in the Philippines.
 And now, that we’re here in Canada, this chicken dish is still one of our favorites during special occasions or even just in our common meals because my family loves it.
 They said that when they start eating this chicken curry, you’ll feel a little burning sensation in their mouth and wow really spicy delicious.
 Ingredients :